By Cristian G. Guasch • Updated: 09/23/23 • 9 min read

 I’ve shown you how to calculate the difference between two dates using T-SQL.
 It’s not a complicated process at all once you get the hang of it.
 Here’s a quick refresher on what we’ve covered:

-• In our examples, we used this function to find out the number of days, months, or even years between two specific dates.
+function, which is integral for calculating date differences in SQL Server. - In our examples, we used this function to find out the number of days, months, or even years between two specific dates.

-• Remember that DATEDIFF takes three arguments – the type of date part (day, month, year), start date and end date.
+takes three arguments – the type of date part (day, month, year), start date and end date.

 SELECT DATEDIFF(DAY,'2020-06-01','2020-07-01') AS DateDiff;